-You may have thought you’ve known most if not all of the espresso menus.
+You may have thought you have known most if not all of the espresso drinks on the menu.
 That’s until you heard of “Ristretto”.

 Is this another espresso drink with an espresso base like latte, cappuccino, Americano, and the likes?